statamic/docs/content/collections/tags/collection.md

     required: false
   -
     name: paginate
-    type: 'boolean *false*'
+    type: 'boolean|int *false*'
-    description: 'Specify whether your entries should be paginated.'
+    description: 'Specify whether your entries should be paginated.
+You can pass `true` and also use the `limit` param, or just pass the limit directly in here.'
     required: false
+  -
+    name: on_each_side
+    type: 'int *3*'
+    description: When using pagination, this specifies the max number of links each side of the current page.
+The minimum value is `1`.
   -
     name: as
     type: string